 What You Need

-8. Turn off heat and allow to the skillet to cool completely before removing from oven.
+- Let the skillet cool: Turn off the heat and allow to the skillet to cool completely before removing from oven.
 Once it's cooled down, you're good to go!

-Additional Notes: A seasoned skillet is smooth, shiny, and non-stick.
+- A seasoned skillet is smooth, shiny, and nonstick.
 You'll know it's time to re-season if food sticks to the surface or if the skillet appears dull or rusted.